 By 1750, the range of cannon of Prussia comprised 3-pdr battalion guns and short barrelled 12-pdr and 24-pdr heavy cannon.
 Furthermore 10-pdr howitzers (approx. 6.5 inch class with the French/British system) and 10 and 50-pdr mobile ‘field-mortars’.
 A popular light 7-pdr howitzer of the same size as the Austrian 7-pdr or the British 5.5 inch howitzer (German 8-pdr) was introduced only in 1758 (see below).

-The number of guns that were to take to the field was based on a plan for mobilization by general-major von Beauvry adopted in 1749 which planned a total of 360 pieces.
+The number of guns that were to take to the field was based on a plan for mobilization by Major General von Beauvry adopted in 1749 which planned a total of 360 pieces.